qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   within the extent are requested
 * a :guilabel:`Filter` where you can build a query to filter the data, using SensorThings filter syntax.

+You can now press :guilabel:`Add` to load the layer specified by the above options to the project.
 Press :guilabel:`OK` to establish the connection.
 Then you will be able to: